 As we enter our later years, physical limitations may arise, but maintaining an active hobby helps our minds stay sharp, our health strong, and provides purpose.
 In September, with the sun still bright, and the weather warm, taking up gardening is a great way to stay active.
 You can learn about plants, flowers, biology, and chemistry.
 And maintain a reasonable level of physical activity that promotes mental well-being.
 Curating a garden not only helps mitigate stress, but it also improves the aesthetics of your yard!
 By tending a garden, you help perpetuate life – assisting the cycle plant life, insect development, and even bird health.
-Catching some rays from the sun (when well-protected with sunscreen of course) provides useful Vitamin D as well.
+Catching some rays from the sun (when well-protected with sunscreen of course)

 3. (Re)Discover the Joy of Learning

 As we get older, it’s natural to lose our motivation to take up new activities.
 Especially when